About Penn Foster College

 Penn Foster College Accreditation Details

 All three branches of Penn Foster have accreditation from the Distance Education Accrediting Commission (DEAC).
 Its business and vet tech programs have accreditation from accrediting agencies in those fields too.
 Both the career school and high school have the approval to offer programs for students also.
+The school is both regionally and nationally accredited, as well.
+Different programs have different requirements for certificates and licenses.
+It is important to check the governing body of your field of study in your state in order to find out your state’s requirements for certification.

 Penn Foster College Application Requirements